Giorgos Karafeskos: Managerial career

 Since his retirement, Karafeskos has been involved in coaching, obtaining the diploma of the Beta Ethniki.
-He worked in many amateur clubs in Athens.
-In the 1993 he worked in Crete and specifically in Poseidon Heraklion for a season, where he managed to win the promotion for the Gamma Ethniki.
-Immediately after, he returned to AEK as a coach in the reserve team and remained there for 12 years doing a fine job under adverse conditions, alongside Andreas Stamatiadis.
+He worked with many amateur clubs in Athens.
+In 1993 he worked in Crete and specifically in Poseidon Heraklion for a season, where he managed to win the promotion for the Gamma Ethniki.
+He later returned to AEK as a coach in the reserve team and remained there for 12 years doing a fine job under adverse conditions, alongside Andreas Stamatiadis.

 Personal life

 Karafeskos is particularly active with the events of the Veterans Association of AEK Athens, while serving under various positions in the academies of the club.
-His wife, Irene has passed away.
+His wife, Irene has died.
 He has a daughter, Melina, who is a pilot and lives permanently in New York with her husband and their two children.

 On 29 September 2020 Karafeskos donated part of his personal collection to the then under-construction History museum of AEK Athens in the Agia Sophia Stadium.
 He chose the specific date on purpose, as it was the 49 anniversary of AEK's 3–2 victory against Inter Milan in 1971–72 European Cup.